espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 ## Using the Eclipse CDT GDB Debug Adapter

 The Eclipse CDT team have published a GDB debug adapter as NPM package which we include in our extension dependencies.
 For more information about the debug adapter please review [CDT-GDB-Adapter Github Repository](https://github.com/eclipse-cdt-cloud/cdt-gdb-adapter).
+The arguments in launch.json are

 ```JSON
 {